Skip to main content

 Registers global guards that run before middleware and route handlers.
 See Guard.

-• guardList: Guard classes to evaluate for every request.
+• guardList: Guard service identifiers (class references or symbols) to evaluate for every request.

 Notes: